Hexer10/youtube_explode_dart/README.md

 - [Tyrrrz] for creating [YoutubeExplode] in C#
 - [Hexer10] (me) who ported the library over to Dart.
-- [EnsembleUI] for the jsparser project.
-- [yt-dlp] for documentation and reverse engineering about the YouTube apis.
+- [yt-dlp] for documentation and reverse engineering about the YouTube apis, and implementation of the EJS modules.
 - All the [Contributors] of this repository.

 [YoutubeExplode]: https://github.com/Tyrrrz/YoutubeExplode/